hackerfrog/XPQE/README.md

 ## LICENSE

-  Copyright © 2020 Lovepreet Singh
+  Copyright (C) 2007 Free Software Foundation

   This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software